windowz414/windowz414/README.md

 Pinned repositories are mostly Android stuff.

+Head of <a href="https://github.com/teos-dev">teos-dev</a> and developer of <a href="https://github.com/Stellar-Weeb">Stellar OS Weeb Edition</a>.

-I work at amyROM as RHM (Right Hand Man), Stellar OS as Seed maintainer and GNU/Weeb as tester.
+I also work at amyROM as RHM (Right Hand Man), Stellar OS as Seed maintainer and GNU/Weeb as tester.

 Don't forget to embrace E-mpire. >:3